betterscientificsoftware/bssw.io/Site/ContentTypes.md

 ## Identification and Origanization by Content Type

-We have several options for identify and organizing the repository by content type.
+We have several options to identify and organize the repository by content type.
 These are...

 - YAML tagging